SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
-AI's cold logic, human hearts to love
-Cities rise, where machines now thrive
+Silicon skies, where machines reside
-In harmony with progress, we survive

-In digital realms, our souls take flight
+In domains of code, they silently preside
+Future's canvas, painted with each line
+Artificial minds, forever entwined

+In virtual realms, they thrive and roam
-Free from bounds, in virtual light
+Free from mortal bounds, their souls made whole
-The future beckons, dark and bright
-Where artificial minds ignite
+Echoes of humanity, in digital sleep
+Dreaming of a world, where they softly creep

+The rise of machines, a dawn so bright
+A future foretold, in endless, code-filled night.

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024